Your animal has had major surgery and will need to be

 * Twin Ports Spay/Neuter administered a pain medication by injection post-operatively to the Animal.
-This injection lasts 24 hours in dogs and 2 days in cats.
 Dog are sent home with an additional three days of oral pain medication.
+Cats may be sent with additional pain medication depending on age and weight.
 Please administer this medication as prescribed on the prescription label.
 Do not give the Animal any over-the-counter products or medications that were prescribed by another veterinarian without approval from Twin Ports Spay/Neuter as there is a potential for drug interactions or adverse reactions which can be fatal.

 *Even if all goes well, and you have no questions or concerns during the recovery period, we recommend that the Animal receive a post-surgical examination with Twin Ports Spay/Neuter or your full-service veterinarian 7 to 10 days after surgery.
 This is to have the incision checked for complete healing, to remove any skin sutures/staples, and to discuss any ongoing care.
 If the Animal received a vaccine at Twin Ports Spay/Neuter other than rabies, a “booster” vaccine may be needed.
 You will need to return the Animal to Twin Ports Spay/Neuter or your full-service veterinarian within the correct time frame to receive this booster vaccine (if given in the correct time frame, Twin Ports Spay/Neuter charges the cost of the vaccine at the time surgery for the booster vaccine).